IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 19. **Compute** is dictated by the VDC sizing configuration that was set during the Provisioning module.
 The resources available to the VM we are defining here are restricted by the hardware configurations assigned to the VDC (```bienko-vdc```) when it was deployed earlier.

 20. **NICs**, or Network Interface Cards, provides the network interface needed by the virtual machine for communication with the public internet, IBM Cloud, and on-premises resources.
-The *Primary NIC* will have been configured by default and no adjustments are required at this time.
+The *Primary NIC* will have been configured by default and no other adjustments are required.

-21. When satisfied, click the **OK** button at the bottom of the panel to return to the vApp definition page.
+21. When satisfied, click the **OK** button at the bottom of the panel to return to the vApp definition.

 ![](_attachments/shared-managing-13.png)